Erepsia

 Erepsia is a genus of perennial leaf succulents in the Aizoaceae or mesemb family.
 The smooth-stemmed shrubs and shrublets are erect or decumbent, often branching at the base.

-The leaves are sharply three-angled ending in sharp tips with mucros, tiny hard or hair-like protrusions.
-Thin waxy layers cover the leaves, often with glassy dots.
+The leaves are sharply three-angled or triangular in cross-section, ending in sharp to thorny tips with mucros, tiny hard or hair-like protrusions.
+Thin, waxy layers cover the smooth leaf surfaces, often with glassy dots.
+There are many Aizoaceae species bearing three-sided, angled leaves, such as some delospermas.

-The nectary is a continuous ring or groups of small protrusions in the flower base.
-The ovary is concave on top, the stamens bending in over it.
+Nectaries in erepsias are continuous rings or groups of small protrusions in the flower base.
 The usually five stigmas are small.

 The fruit is a woody, mostly five-locular capsule, in some cases more, up to thirteen.
 The capsule resembles those of the Lampranthus genus.
 The base of the capsule is funnel-shaped, the keels ending in awns.
 The covering membranes have closing ledges on the sides.
-The valve wings are variable and there are no closing bodies.
+The valve wings are variable.
+There are no closing bodies.
 The seeds are large, dark-brown and rough-surfaced.

-There are about 30 Erepsia species, almost all in the Western Cape, otherwise the Eastern Cape.
-The plants are commonly known as spoonfigs.
+There are at the time of writing about 31 Erepsia species, almost all in the Western Cape, otherwise the Eastern Cape.
+The plants are commonly known as spoonfigs

 The plant in picture is Erepsia inclaudens (Leistner, (Ed.), 2000; Vlok and Schutte-Vlok, 2015; Smith, et al, 1998; http://www.theplantlist.org).